 Mealtime with toddlers is always an unpredictable event.
-Will your little one get more spaghetti in her mouth, or in her hair?
+Will your little one get more spaghetti in their mouth, or in their hair?
 Only time will tell.

 For adults, the whole eating thing seems pretty intuitive: put food in mouth, chew, and swallow.
 This is not the case for toddlers.
 This is because sitting for meals and feeding themselves is pretty new for toddlers Baby’s age, especially toddlers who started out being spoon-fed purees not too long ago.